-Although our entire board of directors will serve in place of a nominating and corporate governance committee, our independent directors on the board will be responsible for, among other things:
+Although our entire board of directors serves in place of a nominating and corporate governance committee, our independent directors on the board are responsible for, among other things:

-- nominating members of the board of directors; - · developing a set of corporate governance principles applicable to our company; and - overseeing the evaluation of our board of directors.
+- nominating members of the board of directors; - developing a set of corporate governance principles applicable to our company; and - overseeing the evaluation of our board of directors.

-Upon the consummation of this offering, our entire board of directors will serve in place of a nominating and corporate governance committee.
-Our board of directors will adopt resolutions addressing, among other things, the nomination process.
+Our entire board of directors serves in place of a nominating and corporate governance committee.
+Our board of directors adopted resolutions addressing, among other things, the nomination process.